Historic buildings and architecture in Cape Town

 Cape Dutch influence

 The Cape Winelands are famous for Cape Dutch architecture, and vineyards dotting the landscape.
 The buildings were influenced by Dutch farmers who first settled in the area during the 1600s and 1700s.
-The resultant unique gable, combined with thatched roofing, is a feature of this design style, recognised today as distinctly South African.
+If you look around, you'll see the unique gable, combined with thatched roofing - a feature of this design style, recognised today as distinctly South African.
 Many original Cape Dutch-style buildings are protected as being part of South Africa’s national heritage under the country’s heritage legislation, so their façades cannot be changed.

 Just off the coast lies Robben Island, home to the infamous prison where Nelson Mandela and other political prisoners were held during South Africa’s apartheid era.